Nonminimal Derivative Coupling Cosmology and the Speed of Gravitational Waves

 The inequality on the right-hand side is automatically satisfied since the maximum value of \eqref{c2gwsush} is 1, for any $\dot{\phi}$ and any $\kappa>0$.
 Solving the inequality on the left-hand side for $\dot{\phi}$, we find:

-In Figure \ref{fig2} (b), we can see this range (green region) and the correspondent values of the deviation $c_{GW}-1$ (green region).
-The intersection of the two shaded regions represents the actual allowed range, given by both \eqref{cap1-eq-vinc-gw} and \eqref{constrsushgw}.
+In Figure \ref{fig2} (b), we can see this range (green region) and the correspondent values of the deviation $c_{\textrm GW}-1$ (blue region).
+The intersection of the two shaded regions represents the range compatible with both \eqref{cap1-eq-vinc-gw} and \eqref{constrsushgw}.
 We will discuss first the relation of that constraint with the solutions and then we will analyze its applicability.

-Now, it follows from the previous Section that any solution of the system \eqref{1aeqmovtrue} goes to or comes from $|\dot{\phi}|\longrightarrow\infty$.
-Therefore, they all break the gravitational waves constraint \eqref{constrsushgw}, at some point.
+From the previous Section we see that any solution of the system \eqref{1aeqmovtrue} goes to or comes from $|\dot{\phi}|\longrightarrow\infty$.
+Therefore, they all break \eqref{constrsushgw}, at some point.
 In other words, there cannot be an asymptotic inflationary solution of NDC in accordance with \eqref{constrsushgw}.

-In particular, the inflationary solution for which $\kappa=10^{-74}s^2$, doesn't satisfy \eqref{constrsushgw}.
+In particular, the inflationary solution for which $\kappa=10^{-74}s^2$, doesn't satisfy \eqref{constrsushgw} either.
 It is true that when $\kappa$ gets smaller, the constrained range for $|\dot{\phi}|$ becomes wider, in view of \eqref{constrsushgw}.
 However, no matter how big the range of $|\dot{\phi}|$ is, there is an unavoidable incompatibility between the limitation imposed by this range and the fact that any inflationary solution is taken asymptotically when $|\dot{\phi}|$ goes to infinity.